FarronF/limerick-council-meetings/meetings/2014/09/15-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 21st July 2014.md

 Members expressed the need for local Area Meetings.
 The Meetings Administrator

-informed Members that the Council was precluded from setting up Area Committees.--- **NOTICES OF MOTION**
+informed Members that the Council was precluded from setting up Area Committees.
+---
+**NOTICES OF MOTION**

 **3.**